 We are progressing with our Phase IV post-marketing commitments for Oxtellar XR and Trokendi XR.
-The work we are completing to meet our Food and Drug Administration (FDA) commitments may also have applicability in life-cycle management.
+The work we are completing to meet our FDA commitments may also have applicability in life-cycle management.
+We have received a Pediatric Research Equity Act (PREA) letter because we have been unsuccessful, so far, in developing a suitable formulation for pediatric use.
+We are continuing our efforts and will have a new plan in place by the end of November 2015.

 We have received several Paragraph IV Notice Letters concerning Oxtellar XR and Trokendi XR from various third-parties.
-In response to these Paragraph IV notice letters, we have filed initiated litigation against these third parties alleging infringement of our intellectual property rights.
-We intend to vigorously defend our intellectual property rights in each of these cases and we anticipate continuing to incur increasing amounts of legal fees and related expenses for these cases as they progress (See Part II, Item 1-Legal Proceedings in this Quarterly Report on Form 10-Q for additional information).
+In response to these Paragraph IV notice letters, we have initiated litigation against these third parties alleging infringement of our intellectual property rights.
+We intend to vigorously defend our intellectual property rights in each of these cases.
+We anticipate continuing to incur increasing amounts of legal fees and related expenses for these cases as they progress (See Part II, Item 1-Legal Proceedings in this Quarterly Report on Form 10-Q for additional information).